The Stuff of Thought

+The Stuff of Thought (2007) is Steven Pinker's fifth science book in the collection of trilogies that explore language, the mind, and the human nature.
+It analyses language as a cognitive tool, and explores the deep complex relationship between an individual's perception of the world and different aspects of languages, such as words, grammar, and metaphors.

+Introduction

-Pinker argues that language provides a window into human nature, and that "analyzing language can reveal what people are thinking and feeling."
+Pinker notes that language provides a window into human nature, and that analyzing language can reveal what people are thinking and feeling.
 He asserts that language must do two things: